Loading...

 less /var/log/syslog

 Some environments still write service messages into classic log files (often via rsyslog).
-Checking /var/log/syslog is a quick “is anything writing to disk” validation, and it helps when journal retention is short or logs are not persistent.
+This is a quick “is anything being written to disk” check, and it helps when journal retention is short or persistence is disabled.

 # Example patterns: